camwestwood/xapi/recipes/vle/assignment-graded.md

 ### Context
-Common entity context: ContextB, as defined on the [common structures](../common_structures.md#contextb) page.
+Common entity context: ContextB, as defined on the [common structures](/common_structures.md#contextb) page.

-For the graded recipe, the context.contextActivities is property with a ‘grouping’ that allows statements to be associated to the activity described in the object entities as part of a larger whole.
+The context.contextActivities is property with a ‘grouping’ that allows statements to be associated to the activity described in the object entities as part of a larger whole.
 Different activity types can be found on the vocabulary page.

 ### Example